Software delivery, by the numbers

 Multi-tenant SaaS platforms

 SaaS products where one codebase serves many customers with complete data isolation.
-The tenancy model is selected based on your target buyer: row-level security (PostgreSQL RLS with tenant_id column on every table, JWT claim extracted at the API gateway and set as app.tenant_id session variable, all queries filtered automatically) for B2C or high-volume SMB SaaS; schema-per-tenant (each customer gets a dedicated PostgreSQL schema, Flyway multi-schema migrations applied per tenant on onboarding, upper ceiling ~500 tenants before connection pool constraints appear) for B2B products targeting growth-stage companies; database-per-tenant (each customer gets a separate RDS instance provisioned via Terraform, connection routing by tenant subdomain or custom domain at the API gateway) for regulated industry buyers in healthcare and financial services who require physical data isolation.
+The tenancy model is selected based on your target buyer.
+Row-level security (PostgreSQL RLS with tenant_id column on every table, JWT claim set as app.tenant_id session variable, all queries filtered automatically) works for B2C or high-volume SMB SaaS.
+Schema-per-tenant (each customer gets a dedicated PostgreSQL schema, Flyway multi-schema migrations per tenant, upper ceiling ~500 tenants before connection pool constraints appear) suits B2B products targeting growth-stage companies.
+Database-per-tenant (separate RDS instance per customer provisioned via Terraform, connection routing by tenant subdomain or custom domain at the API gateway) is for regulated industry buyers in healthcare and financial services who require physical data isolation.

 Subscription and billing infrastructure